 - 1. Tribal communities: The victim in the Hacienda case is a member of the San Carlos Apache Tribe.
 Tribal members who live on sovereign nations in Arizona face additional barriers when reporting and prosecuting sexual violence.
 One reason is due to confusing law enforcement jurisdictions, which can include tribal police, federal agencies, county officials, or others, making it easier for a case to "fall through" the many cracks.
 There is an urgent need for more research into solutions to prevent sexual abuse of tribal members with disabilities, whether they live in a sovereign community or another area. - 2.
 Background checks: Arizona's fingerprint clearance cards ensure that potential employees are not included in the criminal history records of the state of Arizona and the FBI.
 These cards are valid for six years.
 Within those six years, the Department of Public Safety emails employers if an employee is added to those criminal records.
 Separately, the APS registry is updated weekly and lists perpetrators who have been substantiated to have committed abuse, neglect, or exploitation against a vulnerable adult.
 The perpetrators placed on this list may not have a criminal charge that would be identified through regular background checks.
-It is recommended that organizations that interact with vulnerable adults or children should conduct annual APS registry checks for all employees. - 3.
+It is recommended that organizations that interact with vulnerable adults or children conduct at least annual APS and DCS central registry checks for all employees.
+To make it easier for organizations to check these registries and ensure all names are found, it is recommended that APS create its registry in a format that may be uploaded to data management systems instead of the current PDF version. - 3.
 Staff shortage crisis: To recognize sexual abuse in some individuals with intellectual disabilities, the staff must get to know them to recognize any physical or behavioral changes.
 That becomes very difficult when the average turnover rate in the disability service industry is high.
-A 2018 report by the Human Services Research Institute as part of its

-National Core Indicators project finds that across the U.S., 46% of direct support professionals turn over in one year.
+A 2018 report by the Human Services Research Institute as part of its National Core Indicators project finds that across the U.S., 46% of direct support professionals turn over in one year.
 The same report also finds that there is a shortage of staff available, with about 12% of direct service positions remaining open at all times.
 When the Hacienda rape was discovered, there were 31 part-time and full-time positions open at the facility.
 Following disclosure of the recent scandal, Hacienda was forced to hire a third party to fill gaps immediately.